RaymiiOrg/cpp-qr-to-png/README.md

 ![qr code example][3]

-The QR-Code-Generator library for C++ gives you an easy, fast and correct way to generate QR codes.
+The QR-Code-Generator library by Project Nayuki for C++ gives you an easy, fast and correct way to generate QR codes.
 However, you get just a data structure, showing that data is up to you.
 An example is provided to print the code to a terminal, but not to create and actual image file.
+For Java, there is an example provided which writes a PNG file, but not for C++.

 The author of the library also has another C++ library, [Tiny-PNG-Out][2].
 It is correct up until 700 megapixel PNG files, which I hope your QR code never hits.

-I've written a class which bridges the two together, allowing you to both generate the QR code and write it to a PNG file.
+I've written a class which bridges the two together, allowing you to both generate the QR code and write it to a PNG file, scaled up to be as readable as possible.

-## Size?
+## Size, scaled up?

 A QR code consists out of modules, otherwise known as the black and white dots.
 The library gives you a data structure where each dot is either a 1 or 0, (black/white).